Valladolid Yucatan with Kids: Cenotes, Colonial Streets, Day Trips from Cancun

 • Picaridin bug spray for jungle cenotes and Mayan ruins

-• Quick-dry microfiber towels - some cenotes do not have changing rooms
+• Quick-dry microfiber towels - some cenotes don't have changing rooms

 • Light cover-up for the modest convent visit